OpenCyphal/docker_toolchains/toolshed/README.md

 [OpenCyphal organization on Github](https://github.com/OpenCyphal/).
 Normally the container should be published by a github action but these instructions provide a way to manually update the container from any developer environment.

+> **IMPORTANT NOTE**
+>
+> You must enable [containerd](https://containerd.io/) if you are using Docker Desktop to build locally (this is available as a general setting in Docker desktop).
+Docker desktop does not support multi-platform images and, if you try to use Docker Desktop without containerd, these instructions will fail with the message:
+>
+> *WARNING: No output specified with docker-container driver.
+Build result will only remain in the build cache.*
+>

 First create a temporary (7-day expiration please) personal access token (classic) with write:packages and read:packages scope.
 See [this github help page](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) for instructions.